ImanNoferesti/ImanNoferesti/README.md

 **` Aspiring Digital Polymath (Researcher / Developer / Creator) `**

-Hi, I'm Iman, a Graduate Research and Teaching Assistant at the University of Iowa, currently pursuing a Master's degree in Computer Science.
-I aim to use GitHub to showcase my skills and interests, share my projects, and contribute to the open-source community.
+Hi, I'm Iman, a first-year PhD student in Computer Science at the University of Iowa working in the Biocomputing Research Lab, where we design low-cost, cognitively assistive robots (CARs) to support at-home therapy for individuals with neurological conditions like Parkinson’s disease.

+My current work focuses on integrating AI-driven feedback, emotion-aware interactions, and precision motion control into CARs that support voice therapy for patients with dysphonia.
+These robots aim to improve accessibility, reduce clinical load, and enhance treatment outcomes by delivering personalized, real-time therapeutic support.

+My broader interests include AI for healthcare, human-robot interaction, vision-based robotics, and extended reality (XR).
+I’m excited to contribute to the future of accessible, patient-centered assistive technologies through interdisciplinary research in robotics, machine learning, and human health.

 Every coding project I undertook was built from the ground up, starting with careful planning and design, and ultimately aiming to solve real-world problems with code.

 ---
 ### 🧰 Languages and Tools